 Entrepreneurship can be a difficult task for anyone starting out.
 The beginnings of any business can be so overwhelming that many companies don’t get past the drawing board.
 Starting a business in entertainment or the creative arts arena often adds another layer of challenges.
 Creatives leave a piece of themselves in their work, and harsh criticism can dash dreams quickly, but encouragement can bring forth masterpieces.
-Being a young entrepreneur in the arts, well, that’s the trifecta; often, our youth can be considered inexperienced and naïve.
-Many think that because they’re young, they lack focus and follow through and that they’ll most likely get bored and move on to something else.
+Being a young entrepreneur in the arts… well, that’s the trifecta; often, our youth is looked upon as inexperienced and naïve.
+Many think that because they’re young they lack focus and follow through and that they’ll most likely get bored and move on to something else.
 However, our young generations keep surprising us with bright, tenacious, creative young minds who are determined to prove that passion and elbow grease anything is possible.
-This month, Up & Coming Online sat down with entrepreneurs Carson Bennett, Carrington Bennett, and Cameron Davis; the three young men behind C&C Teen Hollywood Film Festival.
+This month, Up & Coming Online sat down with entrepreneurs Carson Bennett, Carrington Bennet, and Cameron Davis; the three young men behind C&C Teen Hollywood Film Festival.

-Now going on its fourth year, C&C Teen Hollywood Film Festival is a Los Angeles based festival which provides teens an opportunity to showcase their work in film, allowing young entrepreneurs opportunities to hone their skills as aspiring businessmen and women.”
-Twin brothers Carson and Carrington Bennett founded the film festival at the age of 14 when they were encouraged by their parents to start their own business.
+Now going on its fourth year, C&C Teen Hollywood Film Festival is a Los Angeles based festival which provides teens with an opportunity to showcase their work in film.
+Their purpose is to “give young entrepreneurs an opportunity to hone their skills as aspiring businessmen and women while pursuing their passion.”
+Twin brothers Carson and Carrington Bennet founded the film festival at the age of 14 when they were encouraged by their parents to start their own business.
 Cameron’s involvement in the festival began as a team member.
-However, his dedicated work ethic drove the boys to bring him on as a partner.
+However, his dedicated work ethic drove the boys to bring him on as COO.

 This hard-working trio all started out in the creative arts at a very young age.
 Carrington worked as a child actor, and though he enjoyed being in front of the camera, he found that he wanted a little more control over his work hours.
 The transition to owning his own company and film festival allowed that.
 Carson’s first love was photography, and he envisioned a future as a cinematographer.
 Cameron started by creating comic books where he would draw the characters and create their stories.
 Though all their artistic endeavors were different, they set the scene for being successful in the film industry.
 “The three of us have been friends since 5th grade and by doing Youtube, and having fun with our channels, would eventually find our way into creating skits together, then on to film.”